vertigojones/lucena-store-app/README.md

 Current bugs:

 1. You can keep adding the same item to the cart.
-   <del>2.
-The quantity buttons only work on first marketplace item.</del>

 The technolgies I'm using are React, with the Context API methodology to manipulate State.